distrochooser/distrochooser/doc/HOW-TO-MAP.md

 The value of `how` can be either:

 > The defined weight on the `how` values might change at some point.
-The currently valid values can bee derived from `AssignmentType.get_score()`
+The currently valid values can bee derived from `ResultListWidgetSerializer.get_choosables()`

 - `positive` - Results in +1 point at calculation
 - `negative` - Results in -1 point at calculation